frances-ai/KnowledgeGraph/README.md

 #### Step 5: Run the tasks

-In command line, navigate to this folder `DataFrame2RDF/PythonScripts`, and then run the python file `run_tasks`.
+In command line, navigate to this folder `DataFrame2RDF/PythonScripts`, and then run the python file `run_tasks.py`.
 ```
 cd DataFrame2RDF/PythonScripts
 python run_tasks.py --config_file=<path_to_your_config_file>